ericliucs/learned_regularizers_and_geometry_for_image_denoising/ReadME.md

 **Important:** Some files make use of the PyYAML package, which is not included in the requirements.
 Run ``conda install pyyaml`` in your conda environment to install it.

-**Important:** optox depends on CUDA samples that are no longer included in the toolkit from version 11.6 and onwards.
-Ensure that you use CUDA Toolkit 11.5.2 at the latest, as newer versions will not work.

 ### Setting PythonPath

 Once all requirements are installed, before running any other code, please make sure that your python path is appropriately set.
 To set the path,